basecipher/Pewlett-Hackard-Analysis/README.md

 * It was difficult to conceptualize the primary and foreign key concept initially

 ## Results
+* As indicated by the requested 'retirement_titles' query table.
+There will be a need to fill 33,118 jobs after the "silver tsunami" retires.
 * As there are not enough qualified employees when the mass retiring takes place we recommend manager Bob needs to begin traning 6 months to a year before employees retire to maintain proper company operations.